ismetonursahin/Week-8/README.md

 # Turism Agency Project

 ## Overview
-This Java-based Turism Agency project facilitates the digital management of Patika Turizm agency operations.
+This Java-based Tourism Agency project facilitates the digital management Tourism agency operations.
 It includes functionalities such as hotel management, period management, room management, pricing, room search, and reservation operations.

 ## Users
 The system allows login for Admin and Agency roles.